Bronx double stabbing leaves woman dead, teen injured in possible domestic violence case: cops | amNewYork

 Officers from the 44th Precinct rushed to the location after receiving a 911 call about an assault.

-When they arrived, police sources said, cops found a 42-year-old woman stabbed multiple times about her body, and a 16-year-old boy stabbed in the neck and back.
+When they arrived, police sources said, cops found 42-year-old Yesenia Hall, who lived at the location, stabbed multiple times about her body, and a 16-year-old boy stabbed in the neck and back.
 The two victims appear to be related, sources said.

-Based on a preliminary investigation, police believe the suspect was a man who may have been in a relationship with the female victim.
+Based on a preliminary investigation, police believe the suspect was a man who may have been in a relationship with Hall.
 The man was seen fleeing the location while wearing a brightly-colored construction vest before police arrived, sources familiar with the case said.

-EMS rushed both victims to Lincoln Hospital, where the 42-year-old woman was pronounced dead.
+EMS rushed both victims to Lincoln Hospital, where the Hall was pronounced dead.
 Police have not yet released her identity, pending family notification.

 The 16-year-old boy, meanwhile, is listed in stable condition at Lincoln Hospital.